Mayra-N-S/CAS_ADS/Final Project/README.md

 ## Folder Structure

-This repository is structured as follows:
+This folder is structured as follows:

 ### Materials:
 *  Materials from the courses of the CAS used for the final project